isabella232/scope-services/walk-through.rst

     status: OK
     payload: ["completed",​"object",​null,​[10,​1,​1,​"function",​null,​""]]

 That means the code was executed successfully and the returned value is an object.
-The interesting part is the ``ObjectValue``, ``[10,​1,​1,​"function",​null,​""]``, the first number in that object is the internal id for the returned object, in the above example ``10``.
+The interesting part is the ``ObjectValue``, ``[10,​1,​1,​"function",​null,​""]``.
+The first number in that object is the internal id for the returned object as shown in the above example ``10``.
 Now we are able to call that function with the Eval command:

 .. code-block:: javascript

   [1, 0, 0, "_f(\"hello\")", [["_f", 10]]]

-the syntax is the same as before, but with a variable list with one variable ``["_f", 10]``, a key value pair, where the key is a identifier used in the script string and the value the object id of the function.
+The syntax is the same as before, but with a variable list with one variable ``["_f", 10]``, a key value pair, where the key is an identifier used in the script string, and the value is the object id of the function.
 Submitting that message will show an alert box in the host with the message "hello".